MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

    - Close the **Permit Management** application.

-## Exercise 2: Export/Import Solution
+## Exercise 2: Export and Import Solution

 **Objective:** In this exercise, you will export the solution you created in the development environment and import it to the production environment.